theaquamarine/windows-powershell-docs/docset/windows/dism/add-windowscapability.md

 If you do not specify a *Source*, the default location set by Group Policy is used.
 If that fails, Windows Update is also used for online images, if *LimitAccess* is not specified.
 When all fail, the cmdlet fails silently; no exceptions are thrown.

-*Source* can only be used when servicing images that are running at least Windows® 8 or Windows Server® 2012.
+*Source* can only be used when servicing images that are running at least Windows??
+8 or Windows Server??
+2012.

 ```yaml
 Type: String[]